YoonHCho/personal-project/README.md

 # Getting Started :zap:

 Since I am a Windows users, this setup is for windows user only.
-For Mac users, I apologize, I did not add one since I don't have have a way to test it and to give instructions.
+For Mac users, I apologize, I did not add one since I don't have a way to test it and to give instructions.

 1. Clone repository.